Genivia/ugrep/README.md

     ugrep -R -o -tc,c++ -nkw 'main' -f c/zap_strings -f c/zap_comments myproject

+What if we are only looking for the identifier `main` but not as a function `main(`?
+We can use a negative pattern for this to ignore unwanted `main\h*(` pattern matches:

+    ugrep -R -o -tc,c++ -nkw 'main' -e '(?^main\h*\()' -f c/zap_strings -f c/zap_comments myproject

+This uses the `-e` option to explicitly specify more patterns, which is essentially forming the pattern `main|(?^main\h*\()', where `\h` matches space and tab.
+In general, negative patterns are useful to filter out pattern matches we are not interested in.

-As another example, we may want to search for word `FIXME` in C/C++ comment blocks.
+As another example, we may want to search for the word `FIXME` in C/C++ comment blocks.
 To do so we can first select the comment blocks with **ugrep**'s pre-defined `c/comments` pattern AND THEN select lines with `FIXME` using a
 pipe:

     ugrep -R -o -tc,c++ -nk -f c/comments myproject | ugrep -w 'FIXME'

-Filtering results this way with pipes is generally easier than using AND-OR logic that some search tools use.
+Filtering results with pipes is generally easier than using AND-OR logic that some search tools use.
 This approach follows the Unix spirit to keep utilities simple and use them in combination for more complex tasks.

 Say we want to produce a sorted list of all identifiers found in Java source code while skipping strings and comments: